hortonworks/cloudbreak/authorization-common/README.md

     - has this user "a/action_on_resource" right on the resource, or it's environment? (`new HasRightOnAny(A_ACTION_ON_RESOURCE, List.of("crn:...:a:...", "crn:...:environment:..."))`)
     - UMS says `[false, true]`
     - Evaluation result: authorization succeeds since user has right on the environment.

-#### In the legacy authorization

-1. Account authorization -> has this user "a/read" right in the acccount? - The framework (without UMS) since it is a `read` right says yes
-2. Resource authorization (acount level actually) ->
-    - has this user "a/read" right in the account?
-Since this is `read` right the framework (without UMS) says yes.